 Westbrook, the best player in Thunder franchise history, was traded to the Rockets on July 16, 2019, for Chris Paul and a bevy of draft picks.

-But before Thunder general manager Sam Presti traded Westbrook to Houston, OKC had trade talks centered on Russ with three other teams.
+According to several Rockets news at the time, however, before Thunder general manager Sam Presti traded Westbrook to Houston, OKC had trade talks centered on Russ with three other teams.

 The Thunder spoke to the Miami Heat, Detroit Pistons and Toronto Raptors about a Westbrook trade.
 However, nothing ever materialized and Westbrook wound up getting shipped to Houston, where he reunited with James Harden.

 Presti tried to trade George and Westbrook to the Raptors, but talks never gained traction, according to Adrian Wojnarowski of ESPN.
 The Raptors didn’t want to part ways with rising star Pascal Siakam.
-Had Presti been able to strike a deal for George with the Raptors — and Kawhi Leonard was willing to stay — George was believed to be willing to join Toronto.
+Had Presti been able to strike a deal for George with the Raptors—and Kawhi Leonard was willing to stay—George was believed to be willing to join Toronto.

 In the end, though, Leonard and George got their wishes and are now playing back home in California together on the Clippers.